philipmorrisintl/GOBench/README.md

 Minimum requirements to run the benchmarks is to have scipy installed.
 Other dependencies are managed in the setup.py file.
-Running the benchmark is very CPU intensive and require a multicore machine or a cluster infrastructure.
+Running the benchmark is very CPU intensive and requires a multicore machine or a cluster infrastructure.

 By default, the benchmark includes basinhopping, differential evolution, brute force, dual annealing (under PR review) from SciPy and pyswarm, cma-es non scipy optimizers.
+CMA (and the restart version, see below) runs slower compare to the scipy optimizers and will increase benchmark duration.

 Note the nlopt optimizers require additional installation/compilation but can also be benchmarked.